Big Data Analytics in Agriculture: the Key to Unlocking the Potential of Field Trials

 Big data applications in agriculture are especially helpful for stakeholders who are involved with agronomic field trials.
 Agronomic field trials are a way for farmers and researchers to evaluate how practices, products, and equipment will work in the desired cropping systems.

-Agriculture big data analytics can provide a range of insights from field trials through the acquisition of data on crop growth, weather, topography, etc. These data are then used in statistical models or machine learning to help inform best practice decisions to increase yield or minimize risk or loss.
+big data analytics in agriculture can provide a range of insights from field trials through the acquisition of data on crop growth, weather, topography, etc. These data are then used in statistical models or machine learning to help inform best practice decisions to increase yield or minimize risk or loss.

 Different members of the agriculture ecosystem use the data for various evaluations, depending on the area that they’re interested in.
 The agriculture ecosystem is composed of agronomy, economics, natural resources, food science, and systems and technology to name a few.